harshbajani/signalist/README.md

 - lib/actions – Server actions (auth, finnhub, watchlist, alerts, user)
 - lib/inngest – Inngest client + functions (news, welcome, inactive-users, price alerts)
 - lib/nodemailer – Transport and email templates

-## Troubleshooting

-- Stars in SearchCommand not filling: ensure initialStocks include isInWatchlist (the header and Watchlist page already pass watchlist-aware lists).
-Filled state requires fill="currentColor" on the star SVG (already implemented).
-- Finnhub 403 on company news (e.g. some exchanges): indicates plan/endpoint restrictions.
-Logs are warnings and the app continues with fallbacks.
-- Cron jobs: run in environments where scheduled execution is enabled.
-Locally you can trigger flows by signing up (welcome email) or relying on scheduled jobs once deployed.